GM will pay $146 million in penalties because 5.9 million older vehicles emit excess carbon dioxide

 The fine comes after the Environmental Protection Agency said its testing showed the GM pickup trucks and SUVs emit 10% more carbon dioxide on average than GM's initial compliance testing claimed.

+“Our investigation has achieved accountability and upholds an important program that’s reducing air pollution and protecting communities across the country,” EPA Administrator Michael Regan said.

 GM said in a statement that it complied with all regulations in pollution and mileage certification of its vehicles.
-The company said it is not admitting to any wrongdoing or that it did not comply with the Clean Air Act.
+The company said it is not admitting to any wrongdoing nor that it failed to comply with the Clean Air Act.

+The problem stems from a change in testing procedures that the EPA put in place in 2016, GM spokesman Bill Grotz said.

+Owners don't have to take any action because there is no defect in the vehicles, Grotz said.

 The enforcement action involves about 4.6 million full-size pickups and SUVs and about 1.3 million midsize SUVs, the EPA said.
 The affected models include the Chevy Tahoe, Cadillac Escalade and Chevy Silverado.
 About 40 variations of GM vehicles are covered.